 Amazon EC2 Spot Instances are available at a much lower cost compared to on-demand instances, and this should be taken advantage of for data that is more fault-tolerant or flexible for your business’ overall operation. |

-The choice for which tools you find most useful is up to the needs of your business, but AWS offers a vast variety to ensure that you will be covered no matter what your use case is.
+The choice of which tools you find most useful depends on the needs of your business, but AWS offers a vast variety to ensure that you will be covered no matter what your use case is.
 However, some tools are undoubtedly going to be used by your business — let’s take a look.

 AWS Cost Explorer

-One particularly useful feature is the Anomoly Detection, a built-in feature that automatically identifies irregular spending patterns.
-Imagine you traveled abroad and were using your mobile data accidently, and then come back home to an unexpected bill.
-Well, within AWS, the Anomoly Detection feature prevents situations like this from happening.
+One particularly useful feature is Anomaly Detection, a built-in feature that automatically identifies irregular spending patterns.
+Imagine you traveled abroad and were using your mobile data accidentally, and then came back home to an unexpected bill.
+Well, within AWS, the Anomaly Detection feature prevents situations like this from happening.

-Lastly, you’re also able to save specific views for cost that you find useful, export this data into your own data visualization tools, and also integrate with the AWS Budgets feature.
+Lastly, you’re able to save cost data views that you find useful, export this data for use in third-party data visualization tools, and also integrate it with the AWS Budgets feature.

 AWS Budgets

 The AWS Budgets feature allows you to set your spending thresholds as well as alerts to monitor your AWS costs — or just “budgeting” in short.
-Everything you need to manage a budget is made available by AWS here, and we are thankful for this.
+Everything you need to manage a budget is made available by AWS here.
 Let’s walk through how to set a budget up in your environment:

 - Navigate to the AWS Budgets feature from the search bar in your AWS Console